SimonKraatz-USDA/EzPAI/README.md

 4. python 2_getPAI.py -i MB520_2020-6-29_MillbrookSchool-a_testinput
 , where -i is the folder containing the jpg images.
 The tool should also work with any other image format compatible with the imageio library (not tested).

+The result of 4 is a csv file 2_process_<input folder name> and some overview imagery prefixed with hist_, summarizing the importants steps and key values.
+Beyond that, users will most likely need to postprocess data for QA/QC.

 ### Explanation:

 0_hourscreen.py